Elite-Modding-Team/ThaumicTweaker/README.md

 ---

+## Overhauls
+**NOTE:** All overhauls listed in this category are disabled by default.

+- **Loot Table Overhaul:**
+    - Changes most hardcoded mob drops into loot tables that can be modified using loot table tweakers.
+A full list of loot tables can be found [here](https://github.com/Elite-Modding-Team/ThaumicTweaker/tree/main/src/main/resources/assets/thaumictweaker/loot_tables/entity).
+- **Runic Shielding Overhaul:**
+    - Changes Runic Shielding to use its own shielding system instead of using Minecraft's Absorption.
+This also fixes a few issues where Thaumcraft would reset absorption granted by other effects.

+---

 ## General Tweaks
 **NOTE:** All tweaks listed in this category are disabled by default or use Thaumcraft default values.